flenex-io/Detection/README.md

 # Face Detection with OpenCV

-This project demonstrates face detection using OpenCV.
-It uses the Haar Cascade classifier for detecting faces in real-time through the webcam.
+This project demonstrates face detection and finger detection with trail creation using OpenCV.
+It uses the Haar Cascade classifier to detect real-time faces and fingers through the webcam.

 ## Prerequisites